-3. Needs and Objectives for ECHO Governance Model as a Network Organisation
+3. Governance Model as a Network Organisation

 The current deliverable builds on the results on the study on needs, objectives, and models of governance of collaborative networked organisations, presented in Deliverable 3.1: Governance Needs and Objectives, version 1.0, January 2020[D1].
 More specifically, we build on the findings on four main issues.